When should a buyer walk away from a multiple bid? How can a seller handle multiple offers?

 The intent of this information is primarily targeted to buyers.
 But sellers may also appreciate the strategy.
 As a home seller, it'll provide you with a different perspective, and help you decide whether it's the most effective marketing method for your particular situation.

-Have a great experience to share about a bidding war?
+Have a great experience to share about a multiple offer scenario?
 I invite you to submit your story, article, commentary or questions about it, successful or otherwise.
 Click here to go directly to the submit form.

 In an perfect world, when buying a home, you're the only bidder on your dream home.
-But unless all the planets are aligned and you're in a balanced or buyer's market, you may find yourself in the unenviable position of having to compete with another buyer (or several) who shares your ideals of what constitutes a dream home.
+But unless all the planets are aligned and you're in a balanced or buyer's market, you may find yourself in the unenviable position of having to compete with another buyer (or several) with the same goals.
 If you ever find yourself in such a scenario, here are a few suggestions.

 ... occurs, the property may easily sell for well over the asking price, sometimes at ridiculously high levels.
 If emotions are unchecked, you may ultimately buy that beautiful home, but at a price far in excess of what it's realistically worth, at least from an appraiser's perspective.
-And if your lender thinks you were too generous, you'd better have sufficient cash in reserve for a bigger down payment because they may not advance enough funds to allow you to fulfill your Agreement of Purchase and Sale.
-So, be wary.
+And if your lender thinks you overpaid, you'd better have sufficient cash savings for a bigger down payment because they may not advance enough funds to allow you to fulfill your Agreement of Purchase and Sale.
+So, be careful.

-In certain markets, such as when demand exceeds supply, particularly for highly desirable properties, a common marketing strategy to maximize a sale price for their seller client, agents sometimes deliberately instigate a bidding war.
-They intentionally list a qualified property at a price below what they perceive to be its fair market value.
+In certain markets, such as when demand exceeds supply, particularly for highly desirable properties, a common marketing strategy to maximize a sale price for their seller client, agents sometimes deliberately attempt to set up a multiple offer scenario.
+They intentionally list a property at a price below what they perceive to be its fair market value.

 As part of this strategy, they list the property, but delay the presentation of offers for a short period to allow all interested buyers and their agents an opportunity to discover and view the listing.
-This usually works great for sellers and their agents, but it can be a frustrating ordeal for the competing buyers.
+This usually works well for sellers and their agents, but it can be a frustrating experience for the competing buyers.